rCLOSED CHURCHES WITHIN THE PRESENT

 This is a daughter

 congregation of the Adams Avenue ME [German] church.
-A Sunday School was
+A Sunday School was established in Petersburg

-established in Petersburg on May 4, 1856, shortly after the one in Scranton,
+on May 4, 1856, shortly after the one in Scranton, but it did not

-but it did not flourish.
-A new Sunday School was established on April 30, 1876, that began with 35
+established on April 30, 1876, that began with 35 students and soon number

-met in the Petersburg schoolhouse, and then moved to the Dunmore schoolhouse
+schoolhouse, and then moved to the Dunmore schoolhouse when the one in

-when the one in Petersburg burned down.
+Petersburg burned down.
+Wanting to

+purchased property on Taylor Avenue and begun construction in 1885.
 The building was dedicated June 7, 1885.

 Final disposition:

-40. Scranton Prospect Avenue ME
+42. Scranton Prospect Avenue ME

 [South Scranton German ME]

-Location: Prospect Avenue and Birch
+Location: 729 Prospect Avenue

 Municipality: city of Scranton